NumEconCopenhagen/projects-2019-teamghita/modelproject/README.md

 # Modelproject

-This model deals with the discussion regarding optimal policy instrument when dealing with environmental problems.
+Our modelproject, P vs. Q in environmental policy making, deals with the discussion regarding optimal policy instrument when dealing with environmental problems.
 We present and analyze three "P vs. Q"-type models (No uncertainty, uncorrelated uncertainty and correlated uncertainty).
-The model project should be straightforward to run (block-by-block) in "ModelProject.ipynb"

-# Literature
+The results of the project can be seen from running modelproject.ipynb.

+**Dependencies:** Apart from a standard Anaconda Python 3 installation the project requires no further installations.

-The literature used for this project can be found in the literatur folder.
+**Literature:** The literature used for this project can be found in the literatur folder.
-Weitzman (1974)
+- Weitzman (1974)
-Stavins (1996)
+- Stavins (1996)